-With consumer experience heralded as the prime marketing battleground for businesses, it’s not all about technology.
-According to PwC, 74% of European consumers want more human interaction in the future – but only 46% agree that the employees they interact with understand their needs.
+With consumer experience heralded as the prime battleground for businesses, it’s not all about technology.
+According to PwC, 74% of European consumers want more human interaction in the future, but only 46% agree that the employees they interact with understand their needs.

 And the stakes for customer-facing staff keep rising.

-With 71% of customers paying more attention to corporate values in 2022 than they did in 2021, 89% of Customer Experience professionals confirm that their contact centre agents are expected to be better versed on their brand’s stance on social issues compared to a year ago.
+With 71% of customers paying more attention to corporate values in 2022 than they did in 2021, 89% of customer experience (CX) professionals confirm that their contact centre agents are expected to be better versed on their brand’s stance on social issues compared to a year ago.

-And there’s a real focus on personalised, non-scripted engagements – with Boston Consulting Group research showing that NPS scores are 20% higher for businesses that deliver a high level of personalisation, compared to those that don’t.
+Plus, there’s a real focus on personalised, non-scripted engagements.
+Boston Consulting Group research shows that NPS scores are 20% higher for businesses that deliver a high level of personalisation, compared to those that don’t.

-80% of customers say the experience a company provides is as important as its products and services – and 65% find a positive experience with a brand to be more influential than great advertising.
+Take these stat—80% of customers say the experience a company provides is as important as its products and services, and 65% find a positive experience with a brand to be more influential than great advertising.

 Snap.